-- You’d want the customer to show you the path or the potential customer.
+- You would want the customer to show you the path or the potential customer.

-- You’re not just basing it on your own ego.
-Creative process and your ability to create that sort of mysticism for your client that you’re doing the brand work for and impressing them with that sort of mystical creative process.
+- You’re not just basing it on your own ego of the creative process and your ability to create that sort of mysticism for your client that you’re doing the brand work for and impressing them with that sort of mystical creative process.

 - Marketing and Branding should be, to a certain extent, more technical.
 There is a lot of room for creativity but there is also this very technical very logic driven aspect to it.

-- It’s your knowledge of the market that really is going to make that opportunity for you.
+It’s your knowledge of the market that really is going to make the opportunity for you.

 Definable value for the disbelievers: